amcq-expeed/OPNXT/docs/generated/PRJ-2025-0006/SRS.md

 # Software Requirements Specification (SRS)

 - Standard: IEEE 29148 (adapted)
-- Generated: 2025-09-24T19:42:25.685354Z
+- Generated: 2025-09-25T12:08:14.548646Z

 ## 1. Introduction
 ### 1.1 Purpose
 Provide a detailed description of the software requirements.

 ### 1.2 Scope
-The project aims to develop a system based on the provided description, focusing on key functionalities and user requirements.
+The project aims to develop a system that meets specified requirements and adheres to best practices in software development.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - TBD

 ## 2. Overall Description
 ### 2.1 Product Perspective
-The architecture will be modular to facilitate future enhancements.
+Focus on a modular architecture to facilitate future enhancements.

 ### 2.2 Product Functions
 - The system SHALL Provide user authentication.
-- The system SHALL Allow users to create and manage profiles.
+- The system SHALL Allow users to create and manage their profiles.
-- The system SHALL Enable data storage and retrieval.
+- The system SHALL Support data storage and retrieval.
-- The system SHALL Support user notifications.
 - The system SHALL Ensure data security and privacy.
+- The system SHALL Be accessible via web and mobile platforms.
 - FR-001 - User Registration [present]
 - FR-002 - Authentication (JWT) [present]
 - FR-003 - Project Creation API [present]